bloomberg/memray/docs/live.rst

 Viewing different threads
 -------------------------

-By default, the ``live`` command will present the main thread of the program.
-You can look at different threads of the program by pressing the greater than and less than keys, ``<`` and ``>``.
-In most terminals you can also click the "Previous Thread" and "Next Thread" buttons on the footer.
+By default, the ``live`` command will present allocations from all of the program's threads.
+You can look at individual threads of the program by first pressing ``m`` (to disable thread merging), and then pressing the greater than and less than keys, ``<`` and ``>``, to switch between threads.
+In most terminals you can also click the "Unmerge Threads", "Previous Thread", and "Next Thread" buttons on the footer.

 .. image:: _static/images/live_different_thread.png